canxa31415-stack/OSA-Tank-Editor/README.md

 Instructions:
 - Go to `index.html` and run it
 - If that doesnt work try typing `npm i ws` into the terminal

+## Disclaimer
+"for loops" are not supported
+tanks in the code input must be seperated by `,`s